 Also known as The Russian Album, Choba B CCCP was the seventh solo studio album by Paul McCartney.
-It was initially released just in the Soviet Union, but two years later was issued internationally.
+Initially released just in the Soviet Union, two years later it was issued internationally.

 They were recorded in the wake of the lukewarm reception to Press To Play, McCartney’s 1986 album which attempted to bring a more contemporary sound to his recordings.
 With sales low and chart success proving elusive, McCartney decided to go back to his roots.

-In 1987 McCartney held a series of informal Friday night rock 'n' roll jam sessions were held in a studio in the East End of London.
-The various musicians taking part included Johnny Marr, Trevor Horn, Terry Williams and Elvis Costello, although most were session musicians.
+In 1987 Paul McCartney held a series of informal Friday night rock ‘n’ roll jam sessions were held in a studio in the East End of London.
+The various musicians taking part included Johnny Marr, Trevor Horn, Terry Williams, and Elvis Costello, although most were session musicians.

 Since Western rock music was banned by the Soviet state, music lovers there had for many years been forced to make do with illegal bootlegs, low quality copies or smuggled imports, McCartney wished to give his fans there something that was unavailable elsewhere, and with his manager Richard Ogden discussed the idea of issuing a record.

 Ogden had 50 copies of an album pressed, featuring some of the July 1987 recordings, with artwork designed to look like a Russian bootleg.
 He gave the LPs to McCartney as a Christmas present that year, and they were distributed to friends and family.